Victory for The Independent as ministers pledge crackdown on MBA apprentices

 Jeremy Hunt is also under pressure to rethink the levy in this week’s Spring Budget, following an intervention by the cabinet minister who introduced it in 2017.
 Justine Greening, along with eight business leaders and former skills minister Anne Milton, has written to the chancellor saying that the levy “will not level up Britain” without serious reform.

 We have also reported how former education secretaries across the political divide, Gavin Williamson and Alan Johnson, have called for ministers to reform the levy system.
-And we reported similar pleas by London Mayor Sadiq Khan, Ofsted chief Amanda Spielman, former children’s commissioner for England Anne Longfield and high street CEOs, Ken Murphy of Tesco and Mark Constantine of Lush.
+And we reported similar pleas by London mayor Sadiq Khan, Ofsted chief Amanda Spielman, former children’s commissioner for England Anne Longfield, and high-street CEOs Ken Murphy of Tesco and Mark Constantine of Lush.

-Today, we can report further criticisms of the use of the levy by industry representatives, think tanks and a former university boss.
+Today, we can report further criticism of the use of the levy, by industry representatives, think tanks, and a former university boss.

-Lemn Sissay, former chancellor of The University of Manchester and currently honorary chair in creative writing, asked: “Millions of pounds in taxpayers’ money used to part-fund university courses for executives earning more than £100,000 a year?
+Lemn Sissay, former chancellor of the University of Manchester and currently honorary chair in creative writing at the institution, asked: “Millions of pounds in taxpayers’ money used to part-fund university courses for executives earning more than £100,000 a year?
 Isn’t this institutional corruption?”

 He added: “We did not come out of the pandemic to deprive new entrants to the labour market of funds.
 Subsidising top executives is not what this fund is for.
 This misuse of the levy needs to be stopped now.”